MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-application.md

 So these combinations are valid, and they all produce identical results:

-* EntryPoint="windows.fullTrustApplication".
+* EntryPoint="windows.FullTrustApplication".
 * uap10:RuntimeBehavior="packagedClassicApp" uap10:TrustLevel="mediumIL".
-* uap10:RuntimeBehavior="packagedClassicApp" uap10:TrustLevel="mediumIL" EntryPoint="windows.fullTrustApplication".
+* uap10:RuntimeBehavior="packagedClassicApp" uap10:TrustLevel="mediumIL" EntryPoint="windows.FullTrustApplication".

-Similarly, if `uap10:TrustLevel="appContainer"`, then on those older systems `EntryPoint` must be set to "windows.partialTrustApplication`.
+Similarly, if `uap10:TrustLevel="appContainer"`, then on those older systems `EntryPoint` must be set to "windows.PartialTrustApplication`.

 ### Important notes about multi-instancing apps